-GLOBE Cloud Protocol Featuring NASA Satellite Comparison
+GLOBE Cloud Observations Featuring NASA Satellite Comparison

 Clouds are powerful agents of global change.
 They affect the overall temperature or energy balance of the Earth and play a large role in controlling the planet's long-term climate.
 We need accurate data on clouds to understand their impact over time.